 The credit was first enacted in 1990 as part of the legislative compromise that led to the passage of House Bill 1017 and was intended to offset the sales tax on groceries for low-income households.
 Eligibility for the credit was expanded in 1998 but the amount has never been increased.

-The credit was claimed by 475,455 households in FY 2016 for a total of $40.1 million, according to the Oklahoma Tax Commission’s Tax Expenditure Report.
-Some 1,002,000 Oklahomans received the credit in 2016, or more than one-quarter of the state’s population.
+The credit was claimed by 439,303 households in FY 2018 for a total of $36.9.1 million, according to the Oklahoma Tax Commission’s Tax Expenditure Report.
+Some 922,0000 Oklahomans received the credit in 2018, or roughly one-quarter of the state’s population.
+However, over time, as incomes rise while eligibility for the credit remains flat, the number of recipients of the sales tax relief credit is declining.
 The credit is refundable, meaning that it can be claimed in an amount that exceeds a taxpayer’s tax liability.